 Particle Impact Noise Detection (PIND)

-Devices tested to Methods 2052 and 2020 are not allowed to be retested once a failure has been identified.
+Devices tested to Methods 2052 and 2020 as part of lot screening are not allowed to be retested once a failure has been identified.
 Due to the restrictions against retesting failed components, ORS goes above and beyond the Mil-Std requirements and fully records all tests.
-By recording each run we are able to review and analyze failures while complying with the Mil-Std requirements prohibiting additional test runs.
+By recording each run, we are able to review and analyze failures while complying with the Mil-Std requirements prohibiting additional test runs.

 - Lot acceptance testing strictly adheres to a sampling plan listed in each of the Mil-Stds.